This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Tell a Story

 Explain to potential sponsors how their sponsorship and support can directly impact someone as part of your mission.
-For instance, “$1,000 will help us do X for Y number of people.”
+For instance, “$1,000 will help us provide meals to 5 families of 4 for a week.”
 Additionally, share how last year’s sponsors were able to help your organization accomplish its goals.

 Tailor Your Ask